malouski/Greys_Anatomy/content/homepage/services.md

     <h5> What do you think the average 'lifetime' of a doctor on Grey's Anatomy is? </h5>
 </div>

-The **125** attendings, residents and interns have an average 'lifetime' of **53** episodes or approximately **2** seasons.
+The **125** attendings, residents and interns have an average 'lifetime' of **53** episodes that is approximately **2** seasons.
 That doesn't sound like a lot!
 The violin plot below shows the number of episodes per character.
 As you can see there is quite a heavy bottom but also a large variation.

 Hover over the plot to see who has been in most episodes!